mahmoudElserafi/TurboERP-privacy-policy/Turbo-Privacy_Policy.md

 Security We take appropriate security measures to protect against unauthorized access, alteration, disclosure, or destruction of personal information.

-payment this app includes payment using a secure API and payment (Paymob) gateway, your subscription is annual and paid annually. we do not collect your payment data.
+payment this app includes payment using a secure API and payment (Paymob) gateway, your subscription is annual and paid annually. we will not use or share your information.

 Refund You can cancel your subscription at any time, by contacting us and asking for a refund by providing the subscription process payment ID shown in your subscription history.
 The refund process may take from 2-14 days. after discount the remaining subscription from the total subscription in months.